alicelieutier/battle_in_the_browser/README.md

 ## Install

-1 - clone the repo
+1. clone the repo
-2 - run `bundle`
+2. run `bundle`
-3 - if you want to use shotgun, then you'll need to generate a session secret that will stay the same across restarts of the server:
+3. if you want to use shotgun, then [you'll need](https://groups.google.com/forum/#!topic/sinatrarb/pUFSoyQXyQs) to [generate a session secret](http://sinatrarb.com/intro.html) that will stay the same across restarts of the server.
+Here's one way:
   ```
   $> export SESSION_SECRET=`head -n 4096 /dev/urandom | openssl sha1`

   ```
-  you might want to add that line to your `.bashrc` or `.profile`.
+  You might also want to add that line to your `.bashrc` or `.profile`.

-  (More about session secrets)[http://sinatrarb.com/intro.html] (in sinatra)[https://groups.google.com/forum/#!topic/sinatrarb/pUFSoyQXyQs]
-4 - run the app by typing `shotgun` or `rackup`
+4. run the app by typing `shotgun` or `rackup`

 ## User stories